prillcode/minecraft-crossplatform-docker/README.md

 #### Create Hub World

+- The "Hub" world is where players will spawn into each time they join the server.
+- The Portals will be created here taking players to the actual Destination worlds.
+- The hub world is created in ADVENTURE mode so portals/structures can't be destroyed.
+- While you create the portals/structure the gamemode is changed to creative.
+- It serves as a Lobby to your worlds.
+- A FLAT world is suggested, but it doesn't have to be.

 ```bash

 # Create a flat world for the "Hub" world** - "HubWorldName" can be any name desired (ex: "SmithFamilyHub")